gilbertokalibra/coursera-getting-and-cleaning-data/README.md

 1. First, you have to download a file called run_analysis.R and put it into your  working directory in R Studio.
 Let me give you a hint (use the getwd() function to get your  actual R working directory.)
 2. Load run_analysis.R into R Studio.
 For that you need just type source('./run_analysis.R').
 That does itself the following.
-  2.1.
-Create a "Project UCI HAR Dataset" folder.
+  - Create a "Project UCI HAR Dataset" folder.
-  2.2.
-Download the data source and put it into "Project UCI HAR Dataset" folder.
+  - Download the data source and put it into "Project UCI HAR Dataset" folder.
-  2.3.
-Unzip the data source and Create a "UCI HAR Dataset" folder, which contain all files for our job.
+  - Unzip the data source and Create a "UCI HAR Dataset" folder, which contain all files for our job.
-3. Finnaly, it will generate a new, organized and tidy file called Result.txt into "Project UCI HAR Dataset" folder.
+3. Finally, it will generate a new, organized and tidy file called Result.txt into "Project UCI HAR Dataset" folder.